 to be permanently discontinued by BLS, or to have occasional gaps

-in data.
-Contracts should provide for these contingencies, and
+in data availability.
+Contracts should provide for these contingencies.

-go below the 4- or 6-digit level of detail, or a product code (industry-oriented)
+that does not go below the 4- or 6-digit level of detail, or an

-index that does not go below the 7-digit level.
-5
+industry-based product code that does not go below the

-Even with the PPI program's full coverage of the mining
+Even with the PPI program's nearly complete coverage of the mining

-and manufacturing sectors, not all products are included directly in the sample
+and manufacturing sectors, not all products are included directly

 (3) Clearly identify the selected index and cite an appropriate

-selected by its complete title and any identifying code.
+of indexes selected by providing complete titles and identifying codes.

-Please note that there is no single index entitled "The Producer
+Please note that there is no single index titled "The Producer

 Price Index."
 The term "Producer Price Index" refers